OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 - Extensibility features that are available only when the add-in is running and that are implemented with Office.js JavaScript APIs; for example, [Dialog Boxes](../design/dialog-boxes.md).
 - Extensibility features that are available only at runtime but are implemented with a combination of Office.js JavaScript and configuration in a **VersionOverrides** element.
 Examples of these are [Excel custom functions](../excel/custom-functions-overview.md), [single sign-on](sso-in-office-add-ins.md), and [custom contextual tabs](../design/contextual-tabs.md).

-If your add-in uses a specific extensibility feature for some of its functionality but has other useful functionality that doesn't require the extensibility feature, you should design the add-in so that it is installable on platform and Office version combinations that don't support the extensibility feature.
+If your add-in uses a specific extensibility feature for some of its functionality but has other useful functionality that doesn't require the extensibility feature, you should design the add-in so that it's installable on platform and Office version combinations that don't support the extensibility feature.
 It can provide a valuable, albeit diminished, experience on those combinations.

 You implement this design differently depending on how the extensibility feature is implemented: